 So, I classified the behavioral intentions and cognitive challenges, related to the “What’s Next?” question into three categories.
 Let me know if you agree with them.

-My analysis revealed that this type of challenge is mostly characterized with recently retired people, veterans after completing their military service, and parents after maternity leave.
+My analysis revealed that this type of challenge is mostly characterized by recently retired people, veterans after completing their military service, and parents after maternity leave.
 You can also refer to this challenge as “stickiness” to the previous life.
-People so strongly associate their portfolio with the years of previous experience such that they can’t visualize themselves in a “what’s next?” life.
+People so strongly associate their portfolio with the years of previous experience that they can’t visualize themselves in a “what’s next?” life.

 John a 47, veteran, retired as a major last year.
 He applied for different government jobs across the spectrum – from border control to managing a sports club, to leadership for youth training.
 Unfortunately, he didn’t secure any job, but it seemed like he didn’t really try to get it.
 During the conversation over the “what’s next?”
 John seemed disengaged.
 He said that he came because of his wife and friends’ pressure, who believed that he was unhappy.
-On the question of whether he would prefer staying retired with no job, he firmly answered “no”.
-On the question, whether he really wanted a job, he answered: “yes, if the job fits him well”.
-On the question of what kind of job would be a fit, he joked that it would be a well-paid, otherwise relaxing job.
-On the follow-up questions on what kind of job he was looking for, he became visibly frustrated.
-He then defined himself as “artillery combat…” He asked what kind of job you could offer that would fit him.
-When I opened a job search site to work together with him on option, he moved his chair out of the desk.
+On the question of whether he would prefer to stay retired with no job, he firmly answered “No.” On the question, of whether he really wanted a job, he answered: “Yes, if the job fits me well”.
+On the question of what kind of job would be a good fit, he joked that it would be a well-paid, otherwise relaxing job.
+On the follow-up questions of what kind of job he was looking for, he became visibly frustrated.
+He then defined himself as “artillery combat…” He asked what kind of job would fit him.
+When I opened a job search to work together with him on options, he moved his chair out of the desk.